VitorEmanoel/Things/README.md

 In case you want to add anything here make a Pull Request that I will analyze it and maybe accept it.<br/>
 <br/>

-## Step
+### Step
 In Kotlin there are some things that Java does not have that are extremely useful.\
-One of them is step, until, and other functions, this class adds some of these functions in a simplified and functional way.
+One of them is step, until, and other functions, this class adds some of these functions in a simplified and functional way.<br/>

-### Example:
 ```java
 Step.of(1, 2, 3, 4, 5, 6, 7, 8, 9, 10) // collection or array
                 .in(0, 10) // AKA between